Violeta González: Biography

-Violeta took up rhythmic gymnastics at Club Guadalmedina in Malaga.
+Violeta took up rhythmic gymnastics at Club Guadalmedina in Málaga.
 With this club she won bronze for both teams and hands-free in the children category at the Spanish Championships held in Zaragoza in May 1999.
 Later she moved to the Marbella Rhythmic Gymnastics Club of the homonymous city, where she was trained by María Eugenia Díaz Mateos, becoming also part of the Andalusian team.
 With the Club Marbella she won the gold medal in children's category in the Spanish Groups Championships in 2000, and the 2nd and 3rd place in Andalusian Championships.

 In 2002, she was called up along Verónica Ruiz to compete at Cerceu D'Or tournament in Bulgaria.
 That same year she was asked to join the national junior group and in 2003 she participated as a member of the same in the European Championships of Riesa, where the Spanish group was 7th with the exercise of 5 hoops.
 The group was composed of Violeta, Laura García Repo, Cristina Dassaeva, Esther Rodríguez Rojo, Verónica Ruiz and Paula de Juan Corral as an alternate.
 In 2004, as a junior individual, she took silver with ball and bronze with hoop at the Gymnasiade.

 At the end of 2004 she joined the national senior group coached by Anna Baranova and Sara Bayón, training 8 hours a day at the CAR in Madrid.
 In 2005 she was selected by the Plan Andalucia Olimpica.
 In 2006 she received the ADO scholarship and became one of the titular gymnast in the exercise of 3 hoops and 4 clubs, while in the 5 ribbons Bárbara González Oteiza was in her place instead.